 A local politician and a Methodist lay preacher, Spencer Lawton was born in Hanley during the 1820s.

-A commission agent in the pottery industry, he moved to Burslem and became a member of the board of health which governed the town until Queen Victoria made it a borough in 1878.
+A commission agent in the pottery industry, he moved to Burslem and became a member of the board of health which governed the town until 1878 when Queen Victoria made it a borough.

 Spencer successfully stood for the borough council and was the councillor for south ward until he became an alderman.